ianbishop/userevents.github.io/4.2/docs/quickstart.md

 ## What's Next

 This example provided you with a chance to get a better understanding of CxEngage and see it work from end-to-end.
-Now you can begin creating more complex patterns, using the augment service to add additional attributes to events and connect CxEngage with your third-party systems like Salesforce.com, DataSift, Twilio or SendGrid.
+Now you can begin creating more complex patterns, using the augment service to add additional attributes to events and connect CxEngage with your third-party systems like Salesforce.com, DataSift, Twilio and SendGrid.

 Next we're going to cover some of the key concepts of CxEngage, giving you a better chance to see how you can be creative with the system.